AleksandarKostovic/Riscy-SoC/README.md

 ## About the core
 The RISC-V core is RV64I compatible CPU with classic RISC 5-stage pipeline.

-It has shared instruction and data memory which is 8KiB.
+It has shared instruction and data memory (which is 8KiB).

 ## How to build